EricBanker12/ping-compensation/docs/source-md/preset.md

 ## How To Edit Preset.js

-This is best explained along an example of what you're gonna see inside the file. *You won't see the arrows written in the example from here on the actual file, that's part of the explanation.*
+This is best explained along an example of what you're gonna see inside the file. *You won't see the arrows and indications along them written in the example from here on the actual file, that's part of the explanation.*

 ```JS
 0: { // Warrior <- Class category.